chandni-kaithavalappil/a2a-mcp-poc/A2A_MCP_CONCEPTS.md

 #### Agent Roles
 1. **Agent A (Intent Router)**
-   - Implements A2A client
+   - Implements A2A client using httpx
-   - Analyzes user intent
+   - Analyzes user intent using Streamlit
    - Routes requests to appropriate agents
    - Handles response aggregation

 2. **Agent B (Weather Fetcher)**
-   - Implements A2A server
+   - Implements A2A server using FastAPI
    - Receives weather requests
-   - Communicates with MCP server
+   - Communicates with MCP server using httpx
    - Returns formatted responses

 3. **Agent C (Joke Teller)**
-   - Implements A2A server
+   - Implements A2A server using FastAPI
    - Receives joke requests
-   - Communicates with MCP server
+   - Communicates with MCP server using httpx
    - Returns formatted responses

 ### 2. Model Context Protocol (MCP) Implementation